willnorris/rfcdash/readme.md

 Updating the Docset
 -------------------

-Most people shouldn't need to update the docset yourself.
-It generally easier for me to do it, so these notes are mainly for myself.
-If you notice that the docset is missing an RFC that you need, just [open an issue][] and I'm happy to update things.
+Most people generally shouldn't need to update the docset on their own.
+It's generally easier for me to do it, so these notes are mainly for myself.
+If you notice that the docset is missing an RFC that you need, just [open an issue][] and I'm happy to update it.

 Updating requires: